 This “skin” determines what that house absorbs and allows to escape.

-At Pippin Brothers Home Services, we can’t stress highly enough just how important it is for homeowners in Wichita Falls, TX and Lawton, OK to focus on air sealing and insulation.
+At Pippin Brothers Home Services, we can’t stress highly enough just how important it is for homeowners in Lawton, OK to focus on air sealing and insulation.
 This creates an impenetrable barrier between conditioned areas of the home and the air outside.
 This reduces unfiltered, unconditioned, humid air from entering your home, which minimizes dust, dirt, pollution and pests.
 It also ensures that harmful gases and toxins (from an attached garage, for example) don’t enter your living space, ensuring a safer, healthier environment for you and your family.

 Looking to tighten things up around your home and improve indoor air quality?
 It doesn’t have to be as hard as you might think.
 Here are a few of the most common areas of the home to lack insulation and air sealing, all of which should be focused on in an effort to improve home performance, comfort and energy efficiency and savings: